 Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity is reduced or Interconnector User Commitment Capacity is reduced on or after the Trigger date but prior to the Charging Date the Cancellation Charge shall be calculated as follows:

+(a) Before the PCF Activation Date or where no PCF Activation Date has been set:

 Cancellation Charge = Attributable Works Cancellation Charge plus Wider Cancellation Charge

+(b) From the PCF Activation Date:

+Cancellation Charge = Attributable Works Cancellation Charge plus Wider Cancellation Charge plus Progression Commitment Fee.

 The following Paragraphs set out in detail the Attributable Works Cancellation Charge and Wider Cancellation Charge and Paragraph 3.7 sets out the above calculation by formula.